 When my PMP results came, the fact that I got ‘Proficiency’ level in three major areas – Planning, Execution, Monitoring & Controlling – served me well with this research effort.

 First of all, you need to ensure you have a good study plan.
 You have seen this as one of the Study Principles in my PMP Blueprint.

-By the way, if you haven’t already I highly recommend you get your PMP Blueprint by signing up on the right side/bottom of this blog.
+By the way, if you haven’t already I highly recommend you get your PMP Blueprint by signing up for the free email course from here.
 This sets you on the right course of your journey to PMP certification.
 You’ll also get tips for study and free resources as part of PMP Blueprint, so make sure you get yours now.

 I pretty much spent all of my spare time for preparing and building this blog and studying for PMP.
 Yours may of course differ.
 However, consistency is the key.
 Even 1-2 hrs a day is good to start with.
 Consistency builds momentum.

 Make sure you plan to give yourself at least 50 hrs of revision time (at about 4hrs per day) AND 1 week of sample tests time (at 4-6 hrs per day, more the better) right up to before the day of exam.
 If possible, take the week off from work before the exam.